Demos - Audio Books

 Read by James Lurie

 Lurie grabs your attention as he walks you through Buffett's first entrepreneurial successes.
-(He) narrates superbly.
+He narrates superbly.
 A must read/listen for any business entrepreneur and investor.
 You will be inspired!
+(Random House)

 From Library Journal: